George3d6/Hermes/README.md

 Keep in mind if you are using a version prior to 1.0.0 you are likely to run into bugs or lack of a feature which you'd consider 'essential'.
 If any of the former happen to you please open an issue here and I will look into it as fast as possible.

+Furthermore, keep in mind that good sysadmin practices should be partaken in when running your own server of any kind.
+That means, don't run this binary as root, preferably (if you think your users might be malicious),run as a user that only has w access to the ser and storage, directory.

 ## Roadmap

 - Improve error&success communication to the client and display them in a friendly way to the user